<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 5. Fitness and Spelling Challenges

 Incorporate spelling into exercises by asking children to spell out words while the other teammate is doing an exercise.
 For example, make teams of 4 where 2 will act out and 2 will guess.
-When kids get a word one of them will explain in action without speaking, while the other members are guessing the other kids will perform an exercise until they have guessed the right word.
+When kids get a word, one of them will explain it in action without speaking, while the other members are guessing; the other kids will perform an exercise until they have guessed the right word.

 6. Writing Reflections